Allow2/Allow2WP/allow2/README.txt

 == Screenshots ==
 1. Connecting the site to Allow2
 2. Site Connected
-3. User Profile pairing with Allow2
+3. User Profile paired with Allow2

 == Changelog ==
 1.0.1